 With each paycheck, set up an automatic transfer to your savings account.
-You’ll be able to breathe easy knowing that your savings are safely tucked away.
+You can create an emergency fund or a sinking fund to help with expenses.
+And you'll breathe easy knowing that your savings are safely tucked away.

 6. Find free or affordable entertainment

 One area of your budget that is entirely variable is your entertainment budget.
 You have the power to overspend in a big way with entertainment.
-On the flip side, some frugal fun can allow you to pad your savings without feeling deprived.
+On the flip side, some frugal fun can help you with your savings plan without you feeling deprived.